Culture of Cuba: Women

 The Castro government claims to have improved women's rights since the revolution, and today, most women work outside of the home.
 They are assisted by things such as childcare facilities, which are common in Cuba.
 In 1974, the Family Code was passed, giving men and women equal rights and responsibilities for housework, childrearing and education.
 However, despite government policy, and as with much of Latin America, machismo is common, and stereotypes of women continue to exist.

 In the Special Period of Cuba, the time after the Soviet Union collapsed and was no longer able to support Cuba financially, leading the small communist nation to seek more tourism.
 As tourism increased, there followed an increase in prostitution in Cuba.

 People and dance

 A dance style recently emerged, which involves fast and suggestive shaking of the women's lower torso section, simulating sexual activity.
 With this type of dance, the woman's body is seen as more "solo", with moves such as the despelote (all-over-the-place) and tembleque (shake-shudder) and the subasta de la cintura (waist auction).
-This idea has offended other women, who see this kind of inappropriate, as degrading, forcing them to live up to expectations of pleasing their male partners.
+This idea has offended other women, who see this kind of inappropriate behavior as degrading, forcing them to live up to expectations of pleasing their male partners.

 Fairley says people in Cuba used to dance by facing their partners, and that nowadays it is often a "back to front" dance.
-She states that the way women dances with reggaeton can be compared with sex position and pornography, and claims that Cuba has "open and healthy attitudes toward sexuality".
+She states that the way women dance with reggaeton can be compared with sex positions and pornography, and claims that Cuba has "open and healthy attitudes toward sexuality".